prescottprue/add-module-extensions/README.md

-# jscodeshift-module-extensions
+# jscodeshift-esm

-> Jscodeshift transform to add file extensions to import/export statements for use with `type: "module"`
+> Jscodeshift transform to convert CommonJS into an ECMAScript module

 ## Features
 * Transform Typescript/Javascript modules to include extensions (required for `type: "module"`)